 Best Practices for Filenaming, Organizing, and Working with Data

-Creating tabular data, naming files, and organizing files should be done in a way that makes it easy for both humans and machines to analyze and use data stored in those files.
+Tabular data, file names, and file organition should be done in a way that makes it easy for both humans and machines to access, analyze, and use data stored in those files.
 Below are some basic principles for working with data files.

 File Naming and Organization